FasterSpeeding/Yuyo/docs/usage/components.md

 ([ComponentContext.id_metadata][yuyo.components.BaseContext.id_metadata]) part
 represents any developer added metadata for that specific component.

-It should be noted that interactive components should be given constant custom IDs when using an action column statelessly and that Custom IDs can never be longer than 100 characters in total length.
+Custom IDs cannot be longer than 100 characters in total length.

 ### Responding to Components